-In support of Saint Xavier University, the Library provides access to information resources, facilitates their use, and reinforces the University values of academic integrity and lifelong learning.
+In support of Saint Xavier University, the Library provides access to information resources, facilitates their use, and supports and reinforces the University values of academic integrity and lifelong learning.

 Library (The Robert and Mary Rita Murphy Stump Library)